```html

 The Science of Happiness course

 While you’re home, try our online, self-paced course, offering skills to boost resilience and well-being in your life.
-Results from tens of thousands of our students show that it helps them reduce stress and feel more connected to others.
+Results from tens of thousands of our students show that it helps them reduce stress and feel.

 greater good toolkit